Would you recommend this

 Participant can apply registration to a future course or online offering.
 If this is not acceptable, the registration fee will be returned less $100 fee which covers cost of administrative work.
 Merchant charges may apply.
 Any cancellation after this period will be credited for a future Expressions Seminar course.

 Dawn Moore is the owner and founder of Expressions Speech & Language Center in Burlington, NC.
-She has 20 years of experience and will graduate with her clinical doctorate at the end of April.
-She practiced in the schools of North Carolina for 15 years as both a clinician and Lead SLP and was recognized as a Teacher of Excellence at the NC Exceptional Children’s Conference.
-She began expanding into private practice in 2010, serving children 18 months to 14 years.
+Dr. Moore has 20 years of experience, practicing in the schools of North Carolina for 15 years as both a clinician and Lead SLP for which she was recognized as a Teacher of Excellence.
+She began expanding into private practice in 2010, serving children 12 months and up.
 She has supervised numerous SLPs and Speech Assistants she has employed as well as students in varying educational programs.
-Over the years, she has presented across the country for various state speech conventions, county speech departments, and local school districts and universities.
+Over the years, she has presented across the country for numerous state speech conventions, county speech departments, and local school districts and universities.